-If you have questions about finding a facilitator for your conversation, please contact the grants office at firstname.lastname@example.org.
-You can also schedule a phone call here.
+If you have questions about finding a facilitator for your conversation, please contact us at firstname.lastname@example.org.

-Kindling Conversation Micro-grant recipients must host their community conversation within 3 months of receiving notification of acceptance.
+Kindling Conversation Stipend recipients must host their community conversation within 3 months of receiving notification of acceptance.

-In order to be eligible for the $200 Micro-grant, the community conversation must be at least an hour long and have at least five participants apart from the facilitator/host.
+Conversation hosts must apply for a stipend before hosting a conversation.
+Applications received after the conversation has been held will not be considered.
+In order to be eligible for the $200 Stipend, the community conversation must be at least an hour-long and have at least five participants apart from the facilitator/host.
 The organization must acknowledge the Alaska Humanities Forum in event promotion and during the event itself.
-Finally, the organization must submit a final report within 3 weeks of the completion of the conversation.
-This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 word) reflection by the facilitator.
-Photographs are recommended but not required.
+Finally, the organization must submit a short final report within 3 weeks of the completion of the conversation.
+This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 words) reflection by the facilitator.
+Photographs are encouraged but not required.

-The Kindling Conversations Micro-grant is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
-The Micro-grant recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees.
+The Kindling Conversations Stipend is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
+The Stipend recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees, or anything else.

 HOSTING MULTIPLE CONVERSATIONS

-At this time, we are offering only one Micro-grant per organization or individual.
-Micro-grant recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.
+At this time, we are offering only one Stipend per organization or individual.
+Stipend recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.

 Please email email@example.com with questions.